collective/collective.developermanual/source/plone_theme_development/theme_product_with_diazo.rst

 Create a module
 +++++++++++++++

 To create a blank module, you will use ZopeSkel.
+ZopeSkel is part of the executables files deployed by the UnifiedInstaller in ``./bin``.

 ZopeSkel allows to initialize Python modules based on different templates.

 You will use the template named ``plone``.